agiacalone/cecs-478-lab-buffer-overflow/README.md

 ## Assignment Description

 This assignment focuses on buffer overflow attacks and how they can be carried out on poorly-programmed system programs.
-You may not be able to complete this assignment on a modern operating system, as there are canaries built-in to modern shells (and kernels) to prevent such a thing from occurring.
+You may not be able to complete this assignment on a modern operating system, as modern compilers build canaries into code in order to prevent such a thing from occurring.
 I would recommend using an older Linux distribution in a virtual machine for this assignment (something prior to Linux kernel version 2.4), but you are welcome to attempt this on a modern OS and see if you can get it to work.
 Review the article [Smashing the Stack for Fun and Profit](http://phrack.org/issues/49/14.html) for a very good, detailed introduction on how to perform a stack smashing attack.

 ## Assignment